adambreland/cpp-as_components/fcgi/README.markdown

 `STDIN_FILENO` (`STDIN_FILENO == 0`).
 This requirement is not enforced by
 `FcgiServerInterface`.
 The descriptor of the listening socket is provided to the interface constructor as an argument.
-This descriptor and the file description it is associated with are not managed by the interface (though it will be made non-blocking).
+This descriptor and the file description it is associated with are not managed by the interface (though the description will be made non-blocking).

 The interface is configured with:
 * A maximum number of concurrent connections.
 * A maximum number of active requests for a connection.
-* A default response if a request is aborted by a client before notice of receipt of the request was given by the interface to the application.
+* A default response if a request is aborted by its client before an `FcgiRequest` object has been constructed for the request.
-* For internet domain sockets (`AF_INET` and `AF_INET6`), the environment variable `FCGI_WEB_SERVER_ADDRS` is inspected during interface construction to generate a list of authorized IP addresses.
+* For internet domain sockets (`AF_INET` and `AF_INET6`), an optional list of authorized IP addresses.

-  When `FCGI_WEB_SERVER_ADDRS` is unbound or bound with an empty value, address validation does not occur.
+  The environment variable `FCGI_WEB_SERVER_ADDRS` is inspected during interface construction to generate this list.
+When `FCGI_WEB_SERVER_ADDRS` is unbound or bound with an empty value, all addresses are allowed; address validation does not occur.
 The internet "any address" special address values (`0.0.0.0` for IPv4 and `::` for IPv6) have no special meaning to `FcgiServerInterface`.
 If a client connection from any address should be accepted, `FCGI_WEB_SERVER_ADDRS` should be unbound or bound with an empty value.

 ### Overloaded state
 The interface may be put into and removed from an overloaded state.
 This